-As a single woman, it's a good idea to start investing as early as possible.
+As a single woman, it's critical to start saving and investing as early as possible.
 Why?
 Because when it comes to your personal finances and your financial success, you alone are entirely responsible.
 And that includes building long-term wealth for your future self.

-Being single, you may benefit from the fact that you have no one to take care of—no kids, no husband—but at the same time it's also necessary to keep in mind that you may not have anyone to take care of you in the event of an emergency or in your old age.
+Being single, you may benefit from only having to take care of yourself (if you have no kids) but at the same time, it's also necessary to keep in mind that you may not have anyone to take care of you in the event of an emergency or in your old age.

 That being said, let's discuss exactly what you should have in place for your finances if you are a single woman.

 1. Go the extra mile with your emergency savings

 The typical recommendation for emergency savings is 6 to 12 months of your essential living expenses.
 However, if you are single and on your own, it's a good idea to have a larger buffer.
 Twelve to 18 months' worth is a good start.
 It should be enough to cover you in the event of a job loss or financial crisis.

 If you have no other source of income, then you want to make sure that you have a nice "cushy" cushion to fall back on.
 If you have kids, be sure to include their essential needs in your emergency savings as well.

 2. Get disability insurance

 If you are single and employed but unable to work (health issues, surgery, etc.) your entire source of income could be jeopardized if you need more time off than what your work leave policy allows.
 That's why having adequate disability insurance is critical (especially if you are a single parent).
 If your employer offers both short- and long-term disability plans, take advantage of them.

 3. Start saving for retirement ASAP

 Whether or not you decide to get married or manage your finances with a significant other in the future, you should start investing for retirement as early as possible.
 You'll be able to take advantage of the time you have as well as the power of compound interest.